Many neighborly polytopes and oriented matroids: Comparing and combining the constructions

 To get non-realizable matroids of even rank, just observe that any single element extension on the dual of a neighborly matroid of rank $2k+1$ yields the dual of a neighborly matroid of rank $2k+2$. \end{proof}

 All neighborly matroids of rank $2m+1$ that have $n\leq2m+3$ vertices are cyclic polytopes.
 Moreover, all oriented matroids of rank $5$ with $8$ elements are realizable~\cite[Corollary 8.3.3]{OrientedMatroids1993}.
-Hence the first case that Theorem~\ref{thm:nonrealizable} does not deal with are neighborly matroids of rank $5$ with $9$ elements.
+Hence the first case (of odd rank) that Theorem~\ref{thm:nonrealizable} does not deal with are neighborly matroids of rank $5$ with $9$ elements.